kasmihmed/sound-recommender/readme.md

 * the recommendation does not take into consideration that different users are interested in different tags with different weights
 * no text analysis is used (e.g. NLTK)
 * no openapi spec file is generated (can be done with the use of some additional libraries)
+* no real proper db is used (django defaults to sqlite)
+* denormalized form of the credits and genres will result in a need to  handel joins in the application level
+* quite some prod config needs to be setup, which can be checked with `python ./soundrecommender/manage.py check --deploy`